stevenmnocent/osticket-prereqs/README.md

 <img src="https://static.wixstatic.com/media/2ebf04_6a8804c0450143969a82028bc0a0d38f~mv2.png" height="80%" width="80%" alt="osTicket: Prerequisites and Installation"/>
 </p>
 <p>
-21. Go to the osTicket folder in wwwroot → Then click the “include” folder → Find and rename ost-sampleconfig.php file to ost-config.php.
+Step 21: Navigate to the osTicket folder located in the wwwroot directory, open the "include" folder, and rename the file "ost-sampleconfig.php" to "ost-config.php."
 </p>
 <br />